detekoi/detekoi.github.io/README.md

 ## Using the Website

-- Click on the ✨ button next to the mascot to generate a customized version
+- Click on the Style Inspiration button a fashionable Polar Bear
 - Browse projects in the project grid
 - Click on screenshots to view them in a lightbox